 Sow seeds 5mm (¼”) deep.
 Space or thin to 30-45cm (12-18″) between plants.

 Make sure to provide some support for these tall vines to climb up.
 Moist, well drained soil that is not too nitrogen-rich is ideal.
-Excess nitrogen leads to large, bush vines with fewer flowers.
+Excess nitrogen leads to large, bushy vines with fewer flowers.
 Dry soil is tolerated.
 Pinch the tips of the plants as soon as you see them start to climb in order to produce branching growth.